AriFordsham/GHCWiki/osx-frameworks.md

 There's been some confusion  (myself included) about how OS X frameworks integrate with the compiler and linker.
 Apple's documentation is not very clear on some of these points.
 So I hope this page will clear up any misconceptions, and let us decide how to integrate them with GHC.

 First, a review: A framework is a directory ending in `.framework` which stores headers and object code associated with a library.
-Frameworks are always dynamically linked at runtime.
+Frameworks are always dynamically linked.

 Note ghc provides the following flags equivalents: